szabgab/codeandtalk.com/README.md

 * Search:
   limit the search to people/videos/events/podcasts

-* Search for videos
-  limit the search by date
-  limit the search by language (for videos)

 * Weekly Newsletter with information about events.
   The subscriber should be able to select filter by countries and/or by topics.